WHAT IS LIFE INSURANCE?

 multiple goals.
 If plans change, it can be used as a source

-• Many types of life insurance protect you from market
+of retirement income or any other need. - Many types of life insurance protect you from market

-• You can access the death benefit early should you
+volatility. - You can access the death benefit early should you

 experience a qualifying illness or injury.
 This is

-• Should you pass away, the death benefit can complete your
+accomplished using accelerated benefits riders. - Should you pass away, the death benefit can complete your

 college saving plans.